Monodromy of a generalized Lame equation of third order

 Inspired by Theorem \ref{thml=1}, we conjecture that the assertions $\Omega_{n,l}\neq \emptyset$ and $\Omega_{n,l}\neq \mathbb{H}$ should hold for the general case that $n$ is even and $l$ is arbitrary.
 We should study this problem in future.

 Our another motivation of studying \eqref{3ode} comes from its applications to the following $SU(3)$ Toda system on the torus $E_{\tau}$

 where $\Delta$ is the Laplace operator and $\delta_{0}$ is the Dirac measure at $0$.
 The Toda system is an important integrable system in mathematical physics \cite{BFO,g,Yang2001}; see also \cite{CL-noncritical,LNW,LWY} and references therein for the recent development of the Toda system.
-In a forthcoming paper, we will apply Theorems \ref{thm-ode-mo}-\ref{thml=1} to prove the following result.
+In another paper \cite{CL-Toda}, we will apply Theorems \ref{thm-ode-mo}-\ref{thml=1} to prove the following result.

-\begin{Theorem}The Toda system \eqref{Toda} has even solutions (i.e. $u(z)=u(-z), v(z)=v(-z)$) if and only if there exists $B$ such that the monodromy of \eqref{3ode} is unitary.
+\begin{Theorem}\cite{CL-Toda} The Toda system \eqref{Toda} has even solutions (i.e. $u(z)=u(-z), v(z)=v(-z)$) if and only if there exists $B$ such that the monodromy of \eqref{3ode} is unitary.
 Furthermore, \begin{itemize} \item[(1)] If $n, l$ are both odd, then \eqref{Toda} has no even solutions. \item[(2)] If $n$ is odd and $l$ is even, then \eqref{Toda} has infinitely many even solutions. \item[(3)] If $n$ is even and $l=1$, then \eqref{Toda} has no even solutions provided that $\tau\in i\mathbb{R}_{>0}$, i.e. $E_{\tau}$ is a rectangular torus. \end{itemize}

 \end{Theorem}

 Remark that since the methods of studying the second order Lam\'{e} equation (\ref{new-lm}) can not work for the third order ODE (\ref{3ode}), our proofs of Theorems \ref{thm-ode-mo}-\ref{thm-ode-mono} are not trivial at all.
 In fact, as one will see in later sections, we need to develop different approaches to treat the three cases (1) $n, l$ are both odd, (2) $n$ is odd and $l$ is even, and (3) $n$ is even, separately.
 We believe that these new ideas have potential applications to some other high order ODEs.